posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 [calendar versioning](http://calver.org/) since the extension auto-updates and thus there is no need to track its version number for backwards-compatibility.
-As such, the major version is the current year, the minor version is the current month, and the micro version is how many releases there have been that month in the year (starting at 0).
-For example, the first release in July 2018 would be `2018.7.0`, the second release that month would be `2018.7.1`, etc.
+As such, the major version is the current year, the minor version is the month when feature freeze was reached, and the micro version is how many releases there have been since that feature freeze (starting at 0).
+For example the release made when we reach feature freeze in July 2018 would be `2018.7.0`, and if a second release was necessary to fix a critical bug it would be `2018.7.1`.

 ## Insiders Build